|

 Preclass Preparation

 All of the students should prepare a short paper, either discussing the situation of an individual social group (nobles, middle class, workers, or peasants) or the platform of a political party before the Revolution (Bolsheviks, Mensheviks, Social Revolutionaries, Constitutional Democrats/Kadets, Octobrists, or Nationalists).
-Information about these social groups and political parties is readily available on the Web; possible sites are included in the Additional Resources section.

-The Tasks of the Proletariat in the Present Revolution
+All students should familiarize themselves with Lenin's April Theses, which can be accessed here: The Tasks of the Proletariat in the Present Revolution

-I. The Prelude: Russia After the Revolution of 1905
+I. The Prelude: Russia After 1905

 In 1917, Russia was still overwhelmingly a country of peasants, but following the Revolution of 1905 and the establishment of the Duma, Russia contained a variety of political parties that appealed to different segments of the population.
 The purpose of this section is to provide students a solid grounding of the different perspectives, hopes, and aspirations for the future of Russia other than the Bolshevik's goals.

 As a whole class, discuss the different social ranks of Russia in 1917 (nobles, middle class, workers, peasants).
 If the students have written a short paper on the social ranks, have those students present their work to the class.
-Discuss with the whole class the position of those ranks, and what goals this rank might have had for the future of Russia.
-For example, what would an average peasant have wanted in 1917?
-What could be done to improve the situation of the workers?

 As a whole class, discuss the different political parties of Russia in 1917 (which includes Nationalists, Octobrists, Constitutional Democrats, Socialist Revolutionaries, Mensheviks, and Bolsheviks).
 If students have written a short paper on the political parties, have those students present their work to the class.
 If no student has written on the political parties, then the instructor should briefly summarize the political platforms.

-Using a chalkboard or overhead projector, draw a political spectrum from Right to Left (from Nationalists to Bolsheviks).
+Using a smart board, chalkboard or overhead projector, draw a political spectrum from Right to Left (from Nationalists to Bolsheviks).
 As a whole class, fill in the connections between political parties and social ranks.
-For example, which political parties appealed to the middle class?
-Why?
-Which political parties appealed to the peasantry?
-Why?
+Ask:

 II.
 1917-21: An Era of Upheavals